 June 20 - August 12, 2022

-The seminar term runs eight weeks, with two-hour meetings each Monday, Wednesday, and Friday.
-On Mondays and Wednesdays, there will be lectures by guest speakers from NBR’s network of experts.
-On Fridays, a teaching assistant will lead site visits to consulates, military bases, and other policy hubs in the greater Seattle area.
-Site visits allow participants to meet with practitioners and officials whose daily work impacts U.S. policy toward Asia.
+In 2022, a group of 10 undergraduate, graduate, and professional participants was selected to examine and assess the peaceful integration of China into the international system in a manner acceptable to the United States and other democracies.
+Held in person in Seattle and online for remote participants, the seminar ran eight weeks, with two-hour meetings each Monday, Wednesday, and Friday.
+On Mondays and Wednesdays, lectures and discussions were led by guest instructors from NBR’s network of experts.
+Guest instructors included military and government leaders, leading academics, specialists, and practitioners in the fields of policy, international relations, and foreign area studies, and business entrepreneurs.
+On Fridays, seminar staff led site visits to consulates, military bases, and other policy hubs in the greater Seattle area.
+The site visits allowed participants to meet with practitioners and officials whose daily work impacts U.S. policy toward Asia.

-Participants are given the option to present their research relating to Asia and to develop a policy memo.
-At the end of eight weeks, seminar participants offer their assessments of the China challenge and present unique policy options to seminar participants and guest speakers.
+As part of the seminar, participants were given the option to research a topic related to course themes and develop a presentation and/or policy memo as a result of their findings.
+At the end of eight weeks, seminar participants presented their research, offered their assessments of the China challenge, and proposed unique policy options to seminar attendees, instructors, and invited guests.